peterhudec/cljsx/README.md

 ;; => [nil true true]
 ```

-A function is passed as argument to another function:
+A function is passed as an argument to another function:

 ```clj
 (defn f [])